Corona Virus

 • Wash your hands

-• This is still commonly considered as some of the easiest armor against the virus.
-Wash your hands with warm, soapy water for at least 20 seconds.
+This is still commonly considered as some of the easiest armor against the virus.
+Clean your hand with handwash.

 • Clean and disinfect commonly used surfaces